How the Beatles Walked Into History on the ‘Abbey Road’ Cover

 But it wasn't until Paul Cole's wife bought a copy of Abbey Road that he realized what he'd been watching.
 "I had to convince the kids that that was me for a while," he laughed.
 "I told them, 'Get the magnifying glass out.'"

 Over time, the crosswalk became a busy tourist attraction in its own right, drawing so many Beatles pilgrims that city officials started having to repaint the wall next to the crossing (pictured on the back cover) several times a year.
 More troublesome were the countless pedestrians who clogged the street, seeking to commemorate their own Abbey Road cover shot.
 "I come here all the time and it's always been the same.
 It really does annoy you," one cab driver told the BBC.
 "All they're doing is posing on the crossing.
 Someone's going to get mown down one of these days, there's no doubt about it."

 Today, the crosswalk has its own webcam – and with good reason.
 "That photo's been called an icon of the 1960s," Macmillan mused in 1989.
 "I suppose it is.
 I think the reason it became so popular is its simplicity.
 It's a very simple, stylized shot.
 Also it's a shot people can relate to.
 It's a place where people can still walk."

-The cover’s legacy has inspired countless imitations, and it’s certainly lingered for the men who created the shot — perhaps most of all for Paul McCartney, who used a retouched version of Macmillan’s photo in 1993 to create the cover for his fourth live album, the cheekily titled Paul Is Live.
-Back in the world’s most famous crosswalk, McCartney traded in his former bandmates for a sheepdog on a leash – and this time, he kept his shoes on.
+The cover's legacy has inspired countless imitations, and it's certainly lingered for the men who created the shot.
+Even Paul McCartney who used a retouched version of Macmillan's photo in 1993 to create the cover for his fourth live album, the cheekily titled Paul Is Live.
+Back in the world's most famous crosswalk, McCartney traded in his former bandmates for a sheepdog on a leash – and this time, he kept his shoes on.